Cancer Research UK logo.

 Hormone therapy

 Hormone therapy doesn’t usually work very well for this type of prostate cancer.
-But you might have hormone therapy if your doctors think that you have a mixture of small cell prostate cancer and adenocarcinoma of the prostate.
+It is a treatment for the most common type of prostate cancer (adenocarcinoma).
+Some people have a mixture of small cell prostate cancer and adenocarcinoma of the prostate.
+You might have hormone therapy if your doctors think that you have both types of cancer.

 You might have hormone therapy with chemotherapy.

-Researchers are looking into immunotherapy for small cell prostate cancer.
-This is early stage research and it's not clear whether these treatments will work well for small cell prostate cancer.
+Researchers around the world are looking into immunotherapy for small cell prostate cancer.
+This is early stage research.
+It's not clear whether these treatments will work well for small cell prostate cancer.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for prostate cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.